Cmattila/GRASS-NB/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 The *R* package implements the models proposed in the manuscript “MUSC:
-MUlti-level variable selection for Spatial Count data.”
+MUlti-level variable selection for Spatially Count data.”
 It enables Bayesian variable selection for regression of negative binomial (overdispersed) spatially indexed count data with and without feature grouping using horseshoe, spike and slab, or when grouping the